What To Expect During The Divorce Process

 Finding an attorney

-If you think it might be in your best interest to hire a lawyer, there are steps you can take that might help you find an attorney who will work well with you:
+If you think it might be in your best interest to hire a lawyer for your divorce case, there are steps you can take that might help you find an attorney who will work well with you:

 1. Search for a qualified attorney: If you choose to retain a divorce attorney, it could be good to look for one with relevant current credentials.
 You might ask for referrals from family, friends, or another lawyer.
 Feel free to check the lawyer’s credentials and investigate their background to determine whether you feel confident that they have the experience and aptitude to handle your case.